Probable Dormant Neutron Star in a Short-Period Binary System: Photometric modulation of J1255 --- TESS and UVOT

 \subsection{Swift UVOT photometry}

 The {\it Neil Gehrels Swift Observatory}\footnote{https://swift.gsfc.nasa.gov/} \citep{swift04} obtained 187 short exposures of the active galaxy Mrk 231 over the course of a year, resulting in serendipitous UV measurements of J1255, which was within the field of view of Swift's UVOT camera in all pointings.
 Exposure times ranged from $\sim200$~s to $\sim1700$\,s, with a median of $\sim 1000$\,s.
-The light curve of J1255 was obtained from the Swift archive\footnote{https://www.swift.ac.uk} in the form of locally-reprocessed data products, which includes a source list and fluxes for each observation.
-We then filtered the data via the quality flag and limited our analysis to the filter most often used, UVM2, centered at 2246\,\AA , resulting in a total of 161 individual epochs, displayed in Fig.~\ref{fig:UVOT}.

-There are two systematic effects visible in the data --- a jump by almost a factor of two close to the mid-point of the time series, most likely caused by instrumental effects, and a long-term linear trend present both before and after the jump.
-After outlier removal (red dots in Fig.~\ref{fig:UVOT}), both the data before the jump (green dots) and after it (blue dots) were individually fitted with a line and normalized (black line).
-Since the data before the jump exhibit a much lower SNR, we analyzed only the data points after the jump.
+The single UVOT frames were downloaded from {\sc HEASARC},\footnote{https://heasarc.gsfc.nasa.gov} and light curves were extracted with the {\it photutils} package from {\it astropy} \citep{astropy13}, using the optimal aperture (10’’) and zero-point magnitude for the {\it UVM2} filter given by \cite{poole08}.
+The resulting light curve, after outlier removal, is composed of 123 individual epochs, all of which are plotted in Fig.~\ref{fig:UVOT}.
+A long-term trend, probably due to a slow degradation of the detector, is clearly visible in the data.
+Similar trend was seen in the intensity of a nearby star.
+This trend was fitted and removed before a periodic analysis was performed.

-To search for any periodic signal in the data we perform a generalized Lomb-Scargle analysis \citep{Zechmeister2009}.
+To search for any periodic signal in the data we applied the generalized Lomb-Scargle analysis \citep{Zechmeister2009}.
 The resulting periodogram, shown in the upper panel of Fig.~\ref{fig:UVOT_folded}, exhibits a significant peak at $\mathrm{P}=(1.3799\pm0.0005)$~d, where the period uncertainty was derived by a Monte Carlo approach.
 This is in good agreement with half the orbital period of the system, as expected for a system with ellipsoidal modulation.

 To derive the shape and amplitude of the modulation, we fitted a two-harmonic model to the phased data, which was normalized to the average flux in that part of the data.
 We used the orbital period and phase of the RVs, as was done with the TESS photometry.
 The cosine and sine amplitudes of the two harmonics are given in the lower part of Table~\ref{tab:harmonic}, as was done with the {\it TESS} data.
 Also given are the total amplitudes of these two harmonics, $A_1$ and $A_2$.
-As expected, for both {\it TESS} and UVOT we get $a_{2s}\ll a_{2c}$, which validates the consistency of the RV and photometric phases.